brianbader/eva_package/README.md

 ## **To Do:** ##

-* Incorporate non-stationarity into the fitting
+* Allow GEVr diagnostic plots to accomodate nonstationary fitting

 * Add Moran's and Northrop's score test (for GPD)